martinwechselberger/martinwechselberger.github.io/_pages/research.md

 * **Determining endocrine-mediated plastic responses to transient heat waves** (DP250101953)
   * **Role:** Chief Investigator
   * **Summary:** An interdisciplinary project determining animal resilience to heat waves by uncovering endocrine-mediated mechanisms and constructing predictive mathematical models of the environment-endocrine-phenotype axis.
-* **A coordinate-independent theory for multitime-scale dynamical systems** (DP220101817)
+* **A coordinate-independent theory for multiple time-scale dynamical systems** (DP220101817)
   * **Role:** First Investigator (Lead)
-  * **Summary:** Formulation of a frame-independent GSPT to analyse systems where standard global timescale splittings are unavailable.
+  * **Summary:** Formulation of a coordinate-independent GSPT to analyse systems where standard global timescale splittings are unavailable.

 ---